West Germany's Secret Back Channel to Iraq

 Starting in 1979 and lasting through most of the Iran-Iraq War, West German and Iraqi intelligence officials developed a backchannel that resulted in a substantial exchange between the countries.
 Ali Dogan reveals how and why this relationship came about and what consequences it might have had on the war with Iran.

-In the summer of 1979, the West German Federal Intelligence Service (Bundesnachrichtendienst, also known as the BND) chief Klaus Kinkel, together with the chief of the Federal Criminal Police Office (Bundeskriminalamt, or BKA), Dr. Horst Herold, visited Baghdad.
+In the summer of 1979, the West German Federal Intelligence Service (Bundesnachrichtendienst, also known as the BND) chief Klaus Kinkel, together with the high-ranking official of the Federal Ministry of the Interior, Dr. Heinrich Boge, visited Baghdad.

 The visit was heavily influenced by the change in the Iraqi regime.
 Saddam Hussein, the new president and an anti-communist, made clear that Iraq would no longer rely solely on the Soviets to acquire equipment, technical expertise, or intelligence.
 Saddam’s anti-communist sentiment, along with the well-established desire for German intelligence, ushered in a new era of German-Iraq relations and marked the beginning of German-Iraqi intelligence sharing.